Shelf Indulgence your books deserve to go places

-Sales reporting delays of 30-90 days are standard across the entire publishing industry.
-This is not a Shelf Indulgence issue—all distributors experience these delays because retailers report sales on delayed schedules.
+Understanding sales reporting delays.
+Sales reporting delays of 30-90 days are standard across the entire publishing industry — all distributors experience these delays.

 Retailer Reporting Timelines